-In terms of policy options, we love that Transamerica offers term life coverage ranging from 10 to 30 years in length and from $25,000 to $10 million in death benefits.
+Transamerica provides life insurance policies that are both well rounded and flexible.
+We love that it offers term life coverage ranging from 10 to 30 years in length and from $25,000 to $10 million in death benefits.
 This is a wider range than most companies on both counts.
 Since term life insurance is meant to provide affordable coverage as long as you need it (and no longer), Transamerica’s flexibility is key.

 Transamerica has the credentials to back up its offerings, too.
 The company earned top financial strength scores from three separate ratings agencies, meaning it can be counted on to pay out if you need to file a claim.
 The only place Transamerica falls a little short is in customer service, polling below average in J.D.
 Power’s customer satisfaction survey.
 That may be something to look out for if excellent support is high on your list of must-haves.

 Good online resources